Real Estate Investing | How To & Education

 Pro Insights: One of the things real estate professionals need to understand is that title reps get hit up a lot by amateurs that constantly ask them for marketing lists that never turn into title business.
 Don't be that person.
 Respect their time as title reps are an extremely important piece of your team.

-4. Marketing List Companies and Marketing List Brokers
+4. Mailing List Companies and Mailing List Brokers

-- Pros: General marketing list brokers will have some ability to append email and phone numbers to your lists.
+- Pros: General mailing list brokers will have some ability to append email and phone numbers to your lists.
 This is typically a fast and easy process.

-By the time you’re spending money on lists, it’s clear you’re probably needing to expand technical abilities to stay organized.
-Be it a customer relationship management software, sales software, or Google sheets, tracking starts to become critical as you are being forced to manage static marketing lists and lead progress.
+By the time you're spending money on lists, it's clear you're probably needing to expand your technical abilities to stay organized.
+Be it customer relationship management software, sales software, or Google sheets, tracking starts to become critical as you are being forced to manage static mailing lists and lead progress.

-The goal in refined marketing lists is being able to follow up consistently quality leads.
+The goal in refining marketing lists is to be able to follow up consistently with quality leads.
 You save money on large general marketing lists so you can hit your target prospect multiple times.
-The pros know it’s all about consistency and follow up.
+The pros know it's all about consistency and follow-up.

 5. Advanced Property Data and Owner Information Platform

 If you're a property-centric business that relies on consistent, high-quality leads to keep your sales pipeline full, advanced property data and owner information software is a must-have tool.
 It isn't only Realtors, mortgage, and real estate investors that use this type of software service.
 Home and property services greatly benefit from access to constantly updated records as well as the advanced functionality that these platforms offer.